 Stay up to date

-If there is an outbreak you'll be able to get updates from the SA Health website or news services.
+If there is an outbreak you'll be able to get updates from the Australian Government Department of Health.

 Visit your doctor or travel health centre at least eight weeks prior to travelling overseas.
 The doctor will check if you'll need any vaccinations or medications to reduce your risk from infectious diseases for your travel destinations.

 For more information visit: